-You are expected to have completed reading by the time class begins on the day that the it is assigned in the syllabus.
+You are expected to have completed reading by the time class begins on the day that it is assigned in the syllabus.
 Graduate students are required to read both the main assigned reading and any reading that is designated "graduate only" on the syllabus.
 Students are required to author a short response that addresses every reading that has been assigned to them for that week.
 All responses for a particular week are due by 11:59pm on the Friday at the end of that week.
-Reading responses constitute 15% of the final course grade.